Geology

 Figure 3.
 White Butte, North Dakota's highest point, is 3,506 feet above sea level and is located in the extreme southeast corner of the Little Missouri National Grassland.
 It is part of the Dakota Hogback Formation, which consists of sedimentary rock deposited millions of years ago.

-Buttes (bee-yoots) are primarily located in the western part of North Dakota, a common feature of the Badlands region in the Little Missouri National Grassland.
+Buttes (bee-yoots) are primarily located in western North Dakota, a common feature of the Badlands region in the Little Missouri National Grassland.
 Buttes are characterized by wind and water erosion.
 For example, White Butte (Figure 3) is the highest point in North Dakota (3,506 feet above sea level).
 The area contains various sedimentary rocks, including claystone, sandstone, and limestone.
 The white, bentonite-containing rocks and soil give it a unique appearance.
 Bentonite is a type of clay primarily made of montmorillonite, which can absorb and swell when wet.
 It forms from the decomposing volcanic ash.
 The buttes also contain fossil vertebrates, primarily mammals.
 White Butte is located in southwestern North Dakota, between Amidon and Bowman.
 It is a popular hiking destination for outdoor enthusiasts.

 Burning Coal Vein